 Since cats are natural climbers, find prey in the trees and look for high places when they are afraid, it makes sense that both the cat and its owner would benefit from a combination of a climbing tower and scratching post.
 The provision of scratch posts positioned at both vertical and horizontal angles makes this a great tool to keep the cat happy.

-Tall models with several perches, which make the most of the vertical space, will appeal to the natural interest of the cats in height.
+Tall models of cat wall shelves with several perches, which make the most of the vertical space, will appeal to the natural interest of the cats in height.
 Install perches on shelves to give your cat more options.

 Walking Your Cat

 Walking with the cat can alleviate boredom and behavioral problems associated with boredom, and is a great way to train your kitty and reduce obesity.
 We all agree that cats are safer from the dangers of predators, disease and traffic when they are kept indoors, so it is a great way to let your cat walk in a harness or leash to ensure that your feline companions can enjoy a bit of time outside while ensuring their safety.